node-migrator-bot/Q-Oper8/README.md

 It's the fact that the Child Node Processes only ever handle a single request at a time that makes it possible for them to support synchronous coding, since they don't need to worry about blocking anyone else.

-Note: *threads* is completely event-driven with no polling overheads.
+Note: *Q-Oper8* is completely event-driven with no polling overheads.

-You have complete control over the behaviour and configuration of *threads*.
+You have complete control over the behaviour and configuration of *Q-Oper8*.
 You can:

 - determine the number of child Node processes that constitute the worker pool
 - write the child process logic that you require for handling your actions/requests
 - define a handler that runs on the master server to process the completed responses sent back from the child processes, eg to return the response as a web page to the originating client.

-Clearly, the larger the pool of Node.js threads, the less likely it is that the request/action queue will build up.
+Clearly, the larger the pool of Node.js processes, the less likely it is that the request/action queue will build up.
 On the other hand, each child Node process uses about 10Mb memory according to the Node.js documentation.
 Additionally, the quicker your child process can handle a request, the sooner it will become available again to the pool to handle a queued request/action.

-##  Benefits of the threads module
+##  Benefits of the Q-Oper8 module

-The threads module addresses many of the key potential drawbacks of Node.js, including:
+The *Q-Oper8* module addresses many of the key potential drawbacks of Node.js, including:

 - allowing safe use of synchronous logic with Node.js, avoiding the need for cumbersome, non-intuitive and difficult to maintain nested callback structures.
 Synchronous logic won't block the main server process